 Chippenham Folk Festival, 1998

 What does “Dancing with Style” mean to you?
 Do people consider you a “stylish dancer”?
 What it certainly doesn't mean is affectation, artificiality, posturing — the things that some people seem to think are required in Playford-type dances.
 So many of us consider ourselves good dancers — we can follow the caller's instructions, we can remember the dance enough to keep going when the caller stops — but we're just going through the motions.
 We get to the right place at the right time — if we're really experienced we can even get there two bars early — but we're not putting any style into it.
-I sometimes have meetings with Wendy Crouch, Alan Davies and Betty Chater — and in the breaks from discussing the EFDSS training programme we talk about you lot.
+In the days of GUSTO I had meetings with Wendy Crouch, Alan Davies and Betty Chater — and in the breaks from discussing the EFDSS training programme we would talk about you lot.
 “Who would you consider a good dancer?” somebody asks.
 There's a long pause.
 We come up with seven or eight names — from an entire country!
 Are things really that bad?

 I'm going to concentrate on three aspects of style in this workshop: Dancing to the music, posture, and understanding the shape of a dance.

 Now let me admit — I don't understand why people find dancing to the music difficult.
 I can be caught out if there's not as much music as I expected, or I can simply misjudge the distance I have to travel — but I'd hope by the second time through the dance I would have realised this and corrected it.
 I really don't understand how a couple can be in a longways dance where they lead down the middle, lead back and cast round the twos — and they're late every time.
 It seems to me the possibilities are: